1. Secure Boot

 1.1.
 Working with the Secure Boot Feature

-This section describes the steps required to enable secure booting on the DA1469x chips.
-The steps are provided with the order they should be executed.
+This section describes the steps required to enable secure booting on the DA1469x SOCs.
+The steps are provided in the order they should be executed.

 1.1.1.
 Step #1 - Importing Python Scripts